Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Conclusion

-The authors thank J. Dickmann for technical support.
-This project (20FUN08 NEXTLASERS) has received funding from the EMPIR programme co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation programme, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy–EXC-2123 QuantumFrontiers–390837967.
+\bmsection{Acknowledgment} The authors sincerely thank S. Häfner, T. Legero, and U. Sterr for their valuable discussions and insights.
+We also appreciate J. Dickmann for his technical support.
+This work was supported by the project 20FUN08 NEXTLASERS, which has received funding from the EMPIR programme co-financed by the Participating States and the European Union's Horizon 2020 research and innovation programme.
+Additional funding was provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy—EXC-2123 QuantumFrontiers—390837967.